smjeffery22/lighthouse-web-notes/Etc./Cookies, Sessions and Tokens.md

   * Cookies only exist in browser
 * Server will see that cookies are coming in with session ID
   * Server will check the session DB to check for the session ID
-    * Server does not know who the user is unitl this check is done
+    * Server does not know who the user is until this check is done
 * All the information about the user is on the server side in the DB
   * User only has the session ID
 * Server has to use the DB resources to keep track of all the users that are logged in